Qu4tro/pgrst-dev-setup/README.md

   - ### mitmproxy
       Starts a reverse proxy on port 5002
-      Starts a mitmweb on port 5005
+      Starts a mitmweb instance on port 5005

 ## Contributing